 That first novel, like that first day behind the wheel of a car, proved to be a lot to handle all at once for a newbie.
 But, I persevered, listened to criticism from several trusted friends, rewrote and polished until it sparkled, publishing the final draft in 2022.

-A novella, The Night Fisherman followed in the fall of the following year.
-A classic ghost story in the style of an Alfred Hitchcock tale, it taught me something about writing quickly, and was completed in less than a month.
+A novella, The Night Fisherman, followed in the fall of the following year.
+A classic ghost story in the style of an Alfred Hitchcock tale, it taught me something about writing quickly and was completed in less than a month.
+A theatre group in Philadelphia contacted me about producing The Night Fisherman as a one-act stage play.
+Over Christmas week of last year, I hobbled together a script and met with the cast and producers on April 6th in Philadelphia, and we did a table read.
+With some modifications to fit the time allotted, the play will open in mid-July 2026.

-Yes, it is a cliche, but writing to me is a labor of love.
-Each piece is stand-alone and presents its own set of challenges, but with each piece that I write I learn something new, and I get closer to that ultimate story.
+I am grateful now that with each piece that I write, I learn something new, and I get closer to that ultimate story.
 Thank you for sharing the journey.
 With love and some luck, we’ll be together for many more years to come.

 — Douglas Paul Hargrove